mastaehe/bonsaiai.github.io/source/includes/tutorial1/_simulation.html.md

         continue
 ```

-The configuration includes the brain name and url, your Bonsai API key, and whether to train the brain or run it in prediction mode (sometimes called test mode).
+The configuration includes the BRAIN name and url, your Bonsai API key, and whether to train the BRAIN or run it in prediction mode (sometimes called test mode).
 The name passed to the `PointBonsaiBridge` constructor, `"move_a_point_sim"` here, identifies the simulation file to the BRAIN, and must match your Inkling code (described in a later section).

 ## Run Your Simulator